 Director, Immigrant Affairs

 Queens, “The World’s Borough”

 Queens is the most diverse county in the United States.
 With almost half of our nearly 2.4 million residents born abroad, our neighborhoods are home to families that speak close to 200 languages and come from nearly as many countries as those represented at the United Nations.
 Indeed, Queens is “the World’s Borough”, and what happens here serves as a model for the future of our great nation.
 The Borough President sees our diversity as an asset that helps shape the priorities of his administration.

 The Queens Borough President’s Office also hosts nearly two dozen cultural and religions celebrations throughout the year.
 Visit queensbp.org/rsvp for more.

-UPDATE: October 8 — The state Department of Labor (DOL) will no longer accept applications for the New York State Excluded Workers Fund after TODAY, October 8, at 7:30pm.
-To apply prior to the deadline, click here.
+UPDATE: — The state Department of Labor (DOL) is no longer accepting applications for the New York State Excluded Workers Fund.

 The DOL will process applications in the order in which they were received until the fund is exhausted.
 The DOL cannot guarantee that funds will be available for any claims submitted after September 24.

 Queens Borough President Donovan Richards’ Immigrant Welcome Center at Queens Borough Hall is open!
 Click here for more information, including hours of operation, a comprehensive list of resources and more.